luffah/ogaget/README.md

 Values are collected by parsing HTTP responses (html) of the specified url with XML XPath.

 # Timesheet of free software worker
-This tool (conception & development) cost 1 day.
+luffah : This tool (conception & development) cost 1 day at initial commit.